 Seven Last Words

-The day that Jesus dies, he spoke his mind:
+The day that Jesus died, he spoke his mind:

 Hearing the crowd taunt and jeer, prayed, `Forgive`;